UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 * RIFLE: It's perfectly accurate, and fires faster than the normal pistol, giving it a strong presence as Rudy's starting weapon.
 	* Change: Rowdy Rudy 2 doubles bullet ammo pickups (20/100 instead of 10/50), but for balance reasons it's kept at 10/50 here.
     * Balanced Mode: Works identically to Rowdy Rudy 1, meaning it fires in bursts in two, but fires much slower.
+    * If balanced mode is turned off, it magically only uses one bullet per two shots to emulate doubled pickup sizes.
 * AUTOMATIC SHOTGUN: This weapon shreds demons far ahead of the relative competition, owing to a faster automatic reloading system.
 * CHAINGUN: Rowdy Rudy's chaingun is made from a darker metal, and fires faster, matching pace with DOOM -1's Uzi.
+    * If balanced mode is turned off, it magically only uses one bullet per two shots.
 * SUPER SHOTGUN: While Rowdy Rudy can reload the weapon faster than usual, ultimately this is just a return to the old reliable SSG.
     * Balanced Mode: Rowdy Rudy cannot load the weapon faster than usual.
 * ROCKET LAUNCHER: Putting the 'Rowdy' in Rowdy Rudy, this weapon fires faster than the ordinary Rocket Launcher.
     * Balanced Mode: Fires at the same rate as the normal rocket launcher, but with the new sprites.
 * BFG 9000: It's yellow now, and it's...basically identical to the standard BFG 9000.
 Sometimes, you can't beat the original.
+	* If balanced mode is turned off, it gets some additional tracers, in accordance with rowdy2.txt's description.

 RAY MOHAWK 1/2 (Doomkid, 2021):
 * KNIFE: Faster and dealing massive damage relative to the ordinary fist, Ray Mohawk came to town prepared for a fight.
 * GAUNTLETS?: No one's quite sure how these got here, but these things fire twice as fast as the chainsaw.
-	* Balanced Mode: No, actually only twice as fast.
+	* Balanced Mode: No, actually only twice as fast instead of four times as fast.
 * PISTOL: Ray Mohawk's pistol isn't really a pistol at all, but is instead a more compact shotgun, firing seven pellets per shot.
 	* Balanced mode: Only fires 3 pellets instead of 7.
 Sorry, but this is a starting weapon, and a literal shotgun is too much power to have.
 * SHOTGUN: Fires 20 pellets for 2 shells, meaning that in effect this is really the Super Shotgun.